meeeerkat/movie-downloader/README.md

 ## Todo
 Fix parallel execution (some ressources are not downloaded):
-- First get all the urls & only then start downloading files (to make sure there is as little timeouts as possible)
 - Handle video\_url\_getter errors & retries
-Add a research function
+Add an option so that downloads are not stopped when an entry isn't available Add a search function